Wait! You can't say that on The Motley Fool!

 You can't tell readers to forget about Warren Buffett!
 He's the king of value investing!
 The money he's made with Berkshire Hathaway

 Hang on, hang on.
 Bear with me.
 I've got nothing against value investing or Warren Buffett.
+I've been a big fan of both for years.
 It's just that, with so much changing in the world right now, I'm thinking that there's a lot of money to be made if people also learn to invest like George Soros.

 Look, just shut up and listen.
 Soros is a guy who has made billions with investments that anticipate big changes -- sector swings, currency swings, economic changes -- on a global scale.